cornpip/TokenMeter/README.md

 ### 2. How to Run
 1. Download or copy the [`docker-compose.yml`](https://github.com/cornpip/TokenMeter/blob/master/docker-compose.yml) file
 2. Run the command `docker compoes up`
+(If you’ve run this before and want the latest images, please run `docker compose pull` before `docker compose up`)

 3. __Service URL: http://localhost/token_meter/viewer/main__

 By default, the service runs on port 80.